Search

 Highlights

-• The main highlight of this trek is the opportunity to interact with an ethnic groups of the Tamangs and to witness their way of life, traditional dance, music etc.
+• The main highlight of this trek is the opportunity to interact with an ethnic group of the Tamangs and to witness their way of life, traditional dance, music, etc.

 • The trail leads you through various Tamang villages, each with its own character and charm.
 These villages are often adorned with intricate woodcarvings, chortens (Buddhist shrines), and prayer flags.